Health 2.0 Developers World Cup Finals

-The Health 2.0 Developers World Cup is an international innovation competition to improve the technology supporting our world’s healthcare systems.
-We are inviting the first place winning teams of our global code-a-thon series to use the growing number of open health datasets and APIs now being made available to prototype health related applications for the chance to win $10,000 in prize money and international visibility.
+The Health 2.0 Developers World Cup was an international innovation competition to improve the technology supporting our world’s healthcare systems.
+We invited the first place winning teams of our global code-a-thon series to use the growing number of open health datasets and APIs now being made available to prototype health related applications for the chance to win $10,000 in prize money and international visibility.

 Shanghai.
 New Delhi.
 Fuksuhima.
 Stockholm.
 DC.
 Boston.
 New York City

-These teams have won a travel stipend and conference tickets to send 2 representatives to the 6th Annual Health 2.0 Fall Conference in San Francisco, California.
-Teams will have a little over a month to work together with their local teammates before their representatives will demo their final product to the judges in San Francisco.
-This final round will be a live face-off among all World Cup finalists for the Developers World Cup Title.
+These teams won a travel stipend and conference tickets to send 2 representatives to the 6th Annual Health 2.0 Fall Conference in San Francisco, California.
+Teams had just over over a month to work together with their local teammates before their representatives demoed their final product to the judges in San Francisco.
+This final round was a live face-off among all World Cup finalists for the Developers World Cup Title.